schibsted/sdk-js-event-tracking/README.md

 ##### Required parameters

-`duration` - A integer representing the number of seconds that the engagement has lasted.
+`duration` - A integer representing the number of milliseconds that the engagement has lasted.

 `activityType` - The type of activity that is being tracked.
 Will default to 'View'